AWegnerGitHub/awegnergithub.github.io-content/2022_12_07_garden_two_year_review.md

 ![Garden Stats - 107 pounds of produce, 2800 gallons of water saved, 190,000 food miles saved][gardenstats]

 These stats fall into the same category as the plant stats.
 I'm not sure how reliable they actually are, but it is nice to see numbers.
-Saving nearly 3,000 gallons of water over two and a half years is drop in the bucket, but it's still good to see an impact.
+Saving nearly 3,000 gallons of water over two and a half years is a drop in the bucket, but it's still good to see an impact.
-Rise Gardens describes it's ["Food Miles" equation][2] on their blog.
+Rise Gardens describes its ["Food Miles" equation][2] on their blog.
 Going with my [calculations from this summer on gasoline savings][3] and CO2 not produced due to remote work, I've made another tiny positive impact.

 Finally, Rise Gardens: Add strawberries as a plant you provide in your subscriptions.
 I'd still like that API I talked about before, but I'd be much happier with strawberries.